WesleyThorpe/MLB/README.md

 # MLB

+The purpose of this assessment is to find the monetary value of the average of the 125 highest salaries from the past season.
+This will help us see where players stand and assist with reviewing players preparing for free agency and how to proceed.
+This will help both the team and player decided the best course of action going forward in free agency.

 Get information off dataset link
     -find link that provides the usable data set an open to review the information inside